OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-46.md

 ## Genesis 46:24

-The sons of Naphtali: Jahzeel, Guni, Jezer, and Shillem.
+Naphtali's sons were Jahzeel, Guni, Jezer, and Shillem.

 ## Genesis 46:25